Delivery Modes Explained

 Blended Delivery (BD) is a mode of study which encompasses both online and face to face learning.
-Students receive access to comprehensive learning materials and a Lecturer or Academic Teacher for each unit of study.
+Students receive access to comprehensive learning materials and an Academic Teacher for each unit of study.
 There is a workshop component where students attend campus to practice their skills and also synchronous online sessions where students can integrate theory and practice.

 Each Blended Delivery unit has a dedicated online class space which contains materials for independent learning and spaces for class interaction.
 (See below for further information.)